 Soft water is the exact opposite of hard water.
 It has a low concentration of minerals.
 Soft water occurs for several reasons: Either the water has not flowed through any rocks or wells (i.e., rainwater), the rocks the water did flow through had a very low concentration of soluble minerals, or the minerals have been filtered out.

 While it is usually hard to tell if the water coming out of your shower is hard or soft just by looking at it, there are several ways to test your water to find out.
 All you have to do is take a shower!
 If you have hard water, it will be harder for your soap to create a rich, foamy lather.
 If your soap isn’t giving you a definitive answer, take a look at your faucets.
 Over time, hard water can leave behind mineral buildup like limescale or calcification.
 Lastly, take a sip from your faucet.
 You can sometimes taste the minerals in hard water, while soft water sometimes has a salty taste.

 Which is better for your hair, hard or soft water?

 The simple answer is neither.
 While both hard and soft water is safe to drink, cook with, and bathe in, they each come with their own set of hair woes.

 While washing your strands with fresh rainwater sounds like it would be better for your hair, water that is very soft can do a number on your strands as well.

 Lucky for you, dealing with hard and soft water is a lot easier than it sounds.
 If you don’t feel like switching up your hair care routine, Lee suggests investing in a shower filter.
 Most shower heads are easy to install and can filter several minerals and heavy metals out of your water.
 Boiling your shower water is another way to rid your tap water of minerals.
-You can also forgo tap water altogether and wash your hair with bottled water.
+You can also forgo tap water all together and wash your hair with bottled water.